datacookbooks/notes_and_snippets/EncryptLocalFile_OpenSSL|less_notes.md

 This will prompt you for the password.
 After entering it, the decrypted file will be viewable.
 To exit, type "q", and you will be returned back to the Terminal.

+Once you have confirmed you can view the file this way, you can delete the txt file which is not encrypted.

 ### Writing the File to Drive (Not Secure)

 If for some reason we would like to create a decrypted txt file by decrypting our txt.enc file, we would use this command.